Cosmicfasttravel/BreakoutTI84/README.md

 ##
 ### Gameplay:
 - Note that this is not the final version, and it is subject to change.
-- Also note that many elements, such as powerup spawning, are increased to show what they do; they will be decreased
+- Also note that many elements, such as powerup spawning, are increased to show what they do; they will be decreased in the next releases
 <img width="320" height="240" alt="apng" src="https://github.com/user-attachments/assets/11c0d24d-3006-440f-9097-bb6da1691b40" />

 ### Installation guide (will be moved to releases)